Stephen F. Williams

-Stephen Fain Williams (September 23, 1936 – August 7, 2020) was a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit until his death from complications of COVID-19 on August 7, 2020.
+Stephen Fain Williams (September 23, 1936 – August 7, 2020) was an American lawyer and jurist who was a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 1986 until his death from COVID-19 in 2020.

 Early life and career

+Williams was born in 1936 in New York City.
+His father, C. Dickerman Williams, was a prominent lawyer who later became the general counsel of the United States Department of Commerce.
+Williams graduated from Yale University in 1958 with a Bachelor of Arts, magna cum laude, where he was a member of the Manuscript Society.
+He then attended Harvard Law School, where he was classmates with future federal judges Anthony Kennedy, Laurence Silberman, A. Wallace Tashima, R. Lanier Anderson III, and Timothy B. Dyk.
+He was a member of the Harvard Law Review and graduated in 1961 with a Juris Doctor, magna cum laude.

-Born in New York City, he was the son of prominent lawyer C. Dickerman Williams.
-He received a Bachelor of Arts magna cum laude in 1958 from Yale University, where he was a member of the Manuscript Society.
-He then received a Juris Doctor magna cum laude in 1961 from Harvard Law School.
-He was in the United States Army Reserve as a Private E-2 from 1961 to 1962.
-He engaged in private practice from 1962 to 1966 and became an Assistant United States Attorney for the Southern District of New York in 1966.
+Williams was in the United States Army Reserve as a Private E-2 from 1961 to 1962.
+He was in private practice at the law firm Debevoise & Plimpton from 1962 to 1966, and from 1966 to 1969 he was an Assistant United States Attorney for the Southern District of New York.
 From 1969 to his appointment to the bench, he taught at the University of Colorado School of Law.
-During this time, he also served as a Visiting Professor of Law at UCLA, University of Chicago Law School, and Southern Methodist University and he was a consultant to the Administrative Conference of the United States and the Federal Trade Commission.
+During this time, he also served as a visiting professor of law at UCLA, University of Chicago Law School, and Southern Methodist University and he was a consultant to the Administrative Conference of the United States and the Federal Trade Commission.